-Our procedures also call for developing and maintaining an active list of all stakeholders.
+A critical aspect of the Communications Plans is an active list of all stakeholders.
 These up-to-date databases contain names and addresses and track outreach initiatives to ensure efficient and timely dissemination of fact sheets, emails, letters, and other forms of communication.